hartwigmedical/hmftools/break-point-inspector/README.md

 For a Manta “Imprecise” Call
 1. Process all “interesting” paired read evidence
-    1 MUST have pair orientation matching expected orientation of the variant 1 MUST have each read end from the expected chromosome 1 NOT proper OR has clipping on expected side (relative to variant orientation)
+    1 MUST have pair orientationString matching expected orientationString of the variant 1 MUST have each read end from the expected chromosome 1 NOT proper OR has clipping on expected side (relative to variant orientationString)
 1. Process all SR-only (i.e. normal pairs which are clipped on an expected side)
 1. Process all pairs where there is a secondary alignment with clipping on the expected side
 1. From all these pairs, we process the clipping and build a list of clipped sequences at each location, and count the reads supporting each